-- A raised toilet seat or 3-in-1 commode chair to increase the height of a low toilet is helpful, with grab bars to assist with getting on and off your toilet. - A tub bench or shower chair is helpful if you have weight-bearing restrictions following surgery or if you do not have good balance. - A hand-held showerhead can also be helpful when bathing after surgery.
+- Raised toilet seat or 3-in-1 commode chair to increase the height of a low toilet, and includes grab bars to assist with getting on and off your toilet. - A tub bench or shower chair is helpful if you have weight-bearing restrictions following surgery or if you do not have good balance. - A hand-held showerhead can also be helpful when bathing after surgery.